BryanBenattou/bryanbenattou/README.md

 # 👋 Hi, I'm Bryan

-Co-founder of B2 Creative — a brand design studio in Carlsbad focused on building lean, profitable businesses with smart tools.
+Co-founder of B2 Creative, a brand design studio in Carlsbad focused on building lean, profitable businesses with smart tools.

 ## 🚀 What I’m Working On
 - Scaling an e-bike brand doing multiple six figures per month